 Generally kohlrabi takes 3½ -4 months from seed to harvest, around 15-16 weeks

-For best results harvest them when they are about as big as a tennis ball.
-Make sure the ground is evenly moist right u to harvesting.
+Make sure the ground is evenly moist right up to harvesting.

 To harvest, take hold of the the swollen stem (One plant will give you one kohlrabi) and gently pull the roots from the ground.